This post was most recently updated on June 5th, 2021

 Overall Benefits Of Air Drying

-The method that you use for drying laundry has a major effect on how clothing and linens look and feel.
+The method used for drying laundry has a major effect on how clothing and linens look and feel.

 It also affects how long fabrics last, and are suitable for your wardrobe or for use in your home.
 One essential way to prolong the usable life of fabrics is to treat them with care when washing and drying.